KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

     assisting others.
 Communicate openly and honestly with team members and collaborators, providing timely updates on progress, challenges, and results.
-Listen actively and respectfully to others\' viewpoints, seeking to understand diverse perspectives and foster constructive dialogue.
+Listen actively and respectfully to others' viewpoints, seeking to understand diverse perspectives and foster constructive dialogue.

 2. Research Integrity and Reproducibility